 “Having babies?
 What haven’t you told me, Penny?”
 Cecelia asked, grinning.

 “Well, Piper and Leo went on a date without getting attacked by a demon, Prue is sort-of dating her high school sweetheart Andy, and apparently Phoebe is in an experimental phase,” Penelope smiled.
-“Paige… Paige is still getting used to the fact she’s part of this family.”
+“Paige… Paige is still getting used to the fact she’s part of this family again.”

 Cecelia nodded.
 “Well, that’s what might be expected.
 Come on, let’s go see if everything is ready for the rituals.”